 - Rear axle

-Some bike trailers use special adapters that clamp directly to the rear axle of the bike.
+Some best bicycle trailers use special adapters that clamp directly to the rear axle of the bike.
 Others use a seat-post clamp with a quick-release lever that can easily be mounted and dismounted.
 This option often comes with shims (thin strips) that adjust the clearance so the rear wheel does not rub.
 Some also attach to the rack mounts found on the rear triangle.

 The hitch and its arm are the most important parts.
 They need to have a backup mechanism, such as a strap, that will keep the trailer attached to the bike if the main mechanism fails.